Minkalla/quantum-safe-privacy-portal/src/portal/portal-backend/README.md

 To get the `portal-backend` running locally using Docker Compose:

-- The `docker-compose.yml` now includes an `xray-daemon` service for AWS X-Ray distributed tracing.
-This allows you to test observability features locally.
-All containers (`backend`, `mongo`, and `xray-daemon`) are orchestrated together for a production-like environment.
+- The `docker-compose.yml` now uses MongoDB Atlas cloud service instead of local MongoDB containers.
+This provides a production-like environment with cloud-native database connectivity.

 1.  **Prerequisites:**
     * [Node.js](https://nodejs.org/) (v18.x recommended, but v20.x also works)